-- Make perforations in the custom-made impression tray (light cured resin) according to the individual situation so that the positioning screw of the Impression Post sticks out. - Take the impression using an elastomeric precision impression material (VPS or Polyether materials should be used) - Uncover the screw before the material is cured. - Once the material is cured, loosen the guide screw and remove the tray.
+Make perforations in the custom-made impression tray (light cured resin) according to the individual situation so that the positioning screw of the Impression Post sticks out.

+- Take the impression using an elastomeric precision impression material (VPS or Polyether materials should be used) - Uncover the screw before the material is cured.

+• Once the material is cured, loosen the guide screw and remove the tray.

-5.5.3 Open tray impression - Lab procedure
+6.5.3 Open tray impression - Lab procedure

-Step 1 - Implant Analog repositioning and fixing
+Step 1 - Repositioning and fixing of CI RD Repositionable Implant Analog

-- Assemble the corresponding implant analog in the impression. - $\bullet\,$ Fix the implant analog in the impression using the guide screw.
+Assemble the corresponding Repositionable Implant Analog in the impression.

+Fix the Repositionable Implant Analog in the impression using the Guide Screw.

-Step 2 - Apply sleeve
+Step 2 - Applying Sleeve

-- Position sleeve on to the implant analog. - Mount the sleeve onto the Repositionable Implant Analog. - The sleeve ensures proper fit of the Repositionable Implant Analog and controls occlusion height in the master cast.
+Mount the Sleeve onto the Repositionable Implant Analog.
+The Sleeve ensures proper fit of the Repositionable Implant Analog and controls occlusion height in the master cast.
+Only use new, undamaged and original Straumann® Implant Analogs.